Our Team

 Staff

-Contact: miki[at]powellstreetfestival.com
+Contact: sophie[at]powellstreetfestival.com

 Kathy Shimizu is a sansei, graphic and web designer, artist, and community organizer.
 She has worked for the Powell Street Festival Society in various roles since 1991, is a co-founder, collective member, and administrator of WePress, serves on the Greater Vancouver Japanese Canadian Citizens’ Association Human Rights Committee, and is a member of Sawagi Taiko.
 She works to use the importance of history, and the power and joy of arts and culture, to build community, fight for social justice and change, and help create space for the voices of communities and individuals marginalized by our existing systems.